faisal-fida/Clone-of-Google/README.md

 # Clone-of-Google
-For 2022 there is my second project , Google clone!
-Im still working on the back-end...
-Hope you like it.
+For 2021, Google clone!
+Im still working on the back-end.
+Give it a Star If you like it.😀